matheusherman/Algoritmos-probabilisticos/README.md

 ```

 A graph will be displayed with the histogram and the Gaussian function.

-📊 Expected Output
+## 📊 Expected Output

 The output consists of:

-    A histogram of the generated data (in green)
+- A histogram of the generated data (in green)

-    A curve of the theoretical Gaussian function (in black)
+- A curve of the theoretical Gaussian function (in black)

-This allows a visual comparison of the sample quality.
-🧠 Notes
+## 🧠 Notes

 The SPUTINIK function is inspired by algorithms such as Beasley-Springer-Moro for approximating the inverse of the standard normal distribution.

 It can be useful in simulations, data visualization, and teaching statistics or probability concepts.

-Author: Matheus Herman
-License: MIT